-More than one billion people -- one sixth of the world's population -- suffer from chronic hunger.
+According to U.S. government estimates, more than 1 billion people -- one-sixth of the world’s population -- suffer from chronic hunger.
 Each year, more than 3.5 million children die from undernutrition.
 Hunger robs the poor of a healthy and productive life and stunts the mental and physical development of the next generation.

 “Reducing chronic hunger is essential to build a foundation for investments in health, education and economic growth.
-It is critical to the sustainable development of individuals, communities and nations,” said Jonathan Coppess of the U.S. Department of Agriculture’s Farm Service Agency, who addressed the first general session on Aug.
+It is critical to the sustainable development of individuals, communities and nations,” said Jonathan Coppess of the U.S. Department of Agriculture’s Farm Service Agency, addressing the first general session Aug.
 3.

-A focus of the conference this year is on Feed the Future, the Obama administration’s global and food security initiative.
+A focus of the conference this year was on Feed the Future, the Obama administration’s global and food security initiative.

-At the G8 Summit in L'Aquila, Italy in 2009, global leaders responded to the combined effect of underinvestment in agriculture and food security, the steep rise in global food prices, and the world economic crisis by committing to “act with the scale and urgency needed to achieve sustainable global food security.”
+At the G8 Summit in L’Aquila, Italy, in 2009, global leaders responded to the combined effects of underinvestment in agriculture and food security, the steep rise in global food prices, and the world economic crisis by committing to “act with the scale and urgency needed to achieve sustainable global food security.”
 They established a framework for coordinated and comprehensive action among host governments, donors, civil society, the private sector and other stakeholders.
-This collaborative global effort centers on country-owned processes and plans to improve food security.
+This collaborative global effort centers on country-owned processes to improve food security.

-President Obama’s pledge at L'Aquila of at least $3.5 billion over three years helped to leverage and align more than $18.5 billion in support of a common approach, working with partners and stakeholders to advance action that addresses the needs of small scale farmers and agri-businesses, and harnesses the power of women to drive economic growth.
-Feed the Future efforts will build on the United States’ comparative advantage in research, innovation and private sector-led growth.
-Increased investments in nutrition and agriculture development while maintaining support for humanitarian food assistance.
+President Obama’s pledge at L’Aquila to contribute at least $3.5 billion over three years helped to leverage and align more than $18.5 billion from other countries in support of a common approach, working with partners and stakeholders to advance action that addresses the needs of small-scale farmers and agribusinesses and harnesses the power of women to drive economic growth.

 Ahmadou Baba from Cameroon, CEO of Imperial Foods, described his company’s construction of a plant to supply fortified noodle products to his country and others in West Africa.
-The plant will create 1,000 jobs and buy 10,000 lbs of cassava yearly from local farmers plus wheat flour from U.S. producers, while supplying low-cost, nutritious meals to school children.
+The plant will create 1,000 jobs and buy 10,000 pounds of cassava yearly from local farmers plus wheat flour from U.S. producers, while supplying low-cost, nutritious meals to schoolchildren.